With another NHL season in the books, all the attention is now turning to what’s gong to happen off the ice.

 But as recent history shows, not all first-overall picks are created equal.
 Some are generational talents, others are solid NHLers, and some are just disappointments.

 There have been 15 drafts in the NHL since a lockout wiped out the 2004-05 season.
-Below is a ranking of those 15 first-overall picks, to offer some hope (and warning) to the lucky team that wins this year’s draft lottery.
+Below is a ranking of those 15 first-overall picks, to offer some hope (and warning) to the Devils.

 The Generational Talents